 Most employees won’t leave a company because they hate their job – most do so because they experience a difficult time with leadership.
-A 2017 poll found that 75% of workers who voluntarily left a position did so because of poor management and not the company as a whole.
-It’s plain and simple – if you want to keep your staff, you must make sure that you have solid employees in leadership positions.
+According to a 2021 survey by GoodHire, 82 percent of respondents said they would consider quitting their jobs because of a bad manager.3 It’s plain and simple – if you want to keep your staff, you must make sure that you have solid employees in leadership positions.

 Offer competitive salary and benefits

 Salary and benefits are certainly a driving factor for people when choosing a position – so you will want to make sure that your company is offering competitive compensation for your staff.
 This includes offering a salary that aligns with the job title for your specific area, health insurance, life insurance, paid vacation time, family leave, and retirement plans with a company match.